 VICE: What exactly inspired Shit Instead of Blood?

-If you were to criticize, let's say, only Syria, that means you ignore that similar things happen in other countries.
-Somebody had to talk against broad nationalism, because people don't know the meaning, for example, of the word "Nazi."
+If you were to criticise, let's say, only Syria, that means you ignore that similar things happen in other countries.
+Somebody had to talk against broad nationalism, because people don't know the meaning, for example, of the word "Nazi".
 The word Nazi in Germany means a member of the National Socialist Party.
 Nationalism is not a good thing.
 It only leads to bad things.

 At first, the idea was that we would do this project with lots of people around the world.
 Everyone would shit on a flag.
 Except for one person, who is a guest star, nobody agreed.